 That is why for me, Rih is the best.
 We both stubbornly persisted, then lost, then accepted to hear what others knew all along.

-Are we finally able to sense irony’s ontological weight on an affective level.
+Are we finally able to sense irony’s ontological weight on

 THE MANY FACES BEHIND THE ANSWERS